kestral246/hud_compass/README.md

 > Attribution-ShareAlike 3.0 Unported (CC BY-SA 3.0)

-> (Textures were copied from my realcompass mod, which were originally based on the textures created by tacotexmex for the ccompass mod.)
+> (Compass textures were copied from my realcompass mod, which were originally based on the textures created by tacotexmex for the ccompass mod.
+Clock textures were derived from these same textures.)